 - Press the bottom of a rocker-type switch to activate the horn. - Press the center on a push-button switch to activate the horn.

 Engine Hatch Switch-Activates the engine compartment hatch electronic lift system.
-The hatch lift switch is located at the helm.
+This switch is located at the helm.